If you host a website that will interact with patient information, then it behooves you to find a specialist in HIPAA web hosting.

-A non-HIPAA web hosting specialist will likely not provide one of the following.
-Ask them specifically if they provide:
+For starters, a non-HIPAA web hosting specialist will likely not provide one of the following (so ask them specifically to be sure):

 2. Monthly vulnerability scans of your servers